-You may constantly hear about new issues that should concern you and the rest of society.
-Don’t bring home products containing BPA.
-Steer clear of the microwave.
+You may constantly be bombarded with new matters that should worry you and the rest of society.
+Don’t bring home anything that has BPA.
+Stay away from the microwave.
 Only store your cooking in glass jars, not plastic.

 Now your neighbors are prattling on about indoor air quality (or IAQ) in Jacksonville.
-You shouldn’t use harsh chemicals to sanitize your home.
-You should install an air purification system.
+Don’t use harsh chemicals to clean your home.
+You need to invest in an air purification system.
 You have to use essential oils and not air fresheners.

 The worries never stop.

 So you stop listening to all the noise and just do the best you can.
 We get it - why worry about one issue if you will have to constantly worry about everything else?